symfony/symfony-docs/service_container/import.rst

 ----------------------------------------

 By default, service configuration lives in ``config/services.yaml``.
-But if that file becomes large, you're free to organize into multiple files.
+But if that file becomes large, you are free to organize into multiple files.
 Suppose you decided to move some configuration to a new file:

 .. configuration-block::